JeyDotC/Hirudo/README.md

 Also you can put your special templates like, the *Master.tpl* or *Base.twig* templates for example, but the later is just a convension.

-* *ext/*: Here goes the extensions to the framework: plugins and smarty plugins.
+* *ext/*: Here goes the extensions to the framework: plugins, smarty plugins, configuration, etc.

 * *framework/*: Obviously here goes the framework classes; normally you should not look into this folder, unless you are very curious or even have an idea to inprove